 You will be provided with a table of possible payoffs associated with a given Wage amount and each possible Production Level.
 Once a Wage has been entered, you may select “Calculate Payoffs.”
 Then, the table will populate with the associated payoffs for you and the worker based on the entered Wage amount and each possible Production Level.
-For example, if you enter a Wage of 50 Lira and select “Calculate Payoffs,” the table would populate with the following values (see tables below):
+For example, if you enter a Wage of 50 Lira and select “Calculate Payoffs,” then the table would populate with the following values (see tables below):

 If you are assigned to act as Firm A: